British military intelligence systems in Northern Ireland

 The British Military is alleged by author Tony Geraghty to have exploited a number of information sources during the Troubles in Northern Ireland.
-Geraghty describes these in his book, The Irish War, basing his description on an extract from an unspecified, classified document passed to him by an unspecified informant, later identified as a former Army Officer, Nigel Wylde.
+Geraghty describes these in his book, The Irish War, basing his description on an extract from an unspecified, classified document passed to him by an unspecified informant, later identified as a former Army officer, Nigel Wylde.

-Geraghty claimed significant capabilities for these systems and extensive use by both British Military Intelligence and Police.
+Geraghty said that these systems were extensively used by both British Military Intelligence and Police.

 Sourcing

 The Ministry of Defence Police accused Geraghty of using an extract from a classified document passed to him by Wylde as his source.
-Following publication of The Irish War both were investigated by the Ministry of Defence Police and charged with offences under the Official Secrets Act 1989.
+Following publication of The Irish War, Geraghty and Wylde were investigated by the Ministry of Defence Police and charged with offences under the Official Secrets Act 1989.
 The case against both was later dropped by the MoD.

 Military context

 By 1994 the British military, intelligence and police apparatus in Northern Ireland had over thirty-seven separate intelligence gathering computer systems operating.
 Their focus was detection before, during and after paramilitary activity, with a particular focus on the activities of the Provisional Irish Republican Army (PIRA).